 Q: Who runs this program?
 Where is it housed?

-This program, originally funded by a Mellon grant, is housed in Lafayette College’s Skillman Library and run by members of its Research and Instruction Department, with support from Digital Scholarship Services and many other members of our community.
+This program, originally funded by a Mellon grant, is currently funded by The Lafayette Libraries, and is housed in Lafayette College’s Skillman Library.
+The program is headed by Angela Perkins, Director of Digital Scholarship Services (DSS), and collaboratively run by members of its Research and Instruction Department, with support from Digital Scholarship Services (DSS), and many other members of our community.

 Q: How are scholars selected?